Want to speed up your Windows pc?

-RAM, OS, HDD/SSD, Graphics and CPU upgrades available on all PC’s.
+RAM, OS, HDD/SSD, Graphics and pc upgrade upgrades available on all PC's.

-There are a number of pc upgrades available to increase the speed, capacity, reliability and security of your Windows Computer, starting from only $66
+There are a number of pc upgrades available to increase the speed, capacity, reliability and security of your Windows Computer, starting from only :assess-fee:

 Depending on the programs you intend to run will determine the upgrades we will recommend.

-If your looking for better security, less viruses and the ability to use the latest programs: A simple OS upgrade maybe all that is required (see here for Windows 10 pricing) its not a FREE upgrade anymore.
+If your looking for better security, less viruses and the ability to use the latest programs: A simple OS pc upgrade maybe all that is required (see here for Windows 10 pricing) its not a free upgrade anymore.

 Increasing Speed and Performance

 If your just looking for increased speed and performance and only running email and office programs that are NOT graphic-intensive (such as required for Gaming) we recommend the following pc upgrades (1 and 2) .
 Upgrades 3 and 4 are more specific to Gaming or Video intensive programs such as AutoCad or Video Editing programs.

 Replacing your existing HDD with a Solid State Drives (SSDs) drive will increase your computers speed by around 400%.

 Solid State Drives (SSDs) have no working parts so you can read and write data to and from them very quickly.
 Think of them as a very large USB Thumb drive or Flash Drive.
 They use the same technology.

 SSD‘s range in size from 120 GB to 4000 GB (4 TB).